w3c-fedid/FedCM/README.md

 });
 ```

-In the **mediated** variation, the user agent takes more responsibility in owning that transaction, and talks to the IDP via an HTTP convention rather than allowing the IDP to control HTML/JS/CSS.
-For example:
+The `ux_mode` parameter informs the user agent to use the mediation-oriented variation, which, as opposed to the permission-oriented variation, talks to the IDP via HTTP instead:

 ```http
 GET /.well-known/webid/accounts.php HTTP/1.1